Supergirl season 6: Development

 In January 2020, The CW renewed the series for a sixth season.
 Jessica Queller and Robert Rovner return as the showrunners.
-In September 2020, it was announced that it would be the final season, with a 20 episode order.
+In September 2020, it was announced that it would be the final season, with a 20-episode order.

 Writing

 The twelfth episode was written by Azie Tesfai and J. Holtham.
 This marks the first time in the Arrowverse that an actor (Tesfai) wrote an episode.
-Like previous seasons, the sixth season too is inspired by political and social issues in the real world, especially in its second half.
+Like previous seasons, the season too is inspired by sociopolitical issues in the real world, especially in its second half.
 Queller said the theme of the season would be "power, and the abuse of power, and the limits of powers, and from without and within".
 Rovner said the Black Lives Matter movement was another influence on the season.
 Melissa Benoist, who portrays Kara Danvers / Supergirl, said the season serves as a "self-exploration" for her character, "looking in the mirror and [contemplating] what her power means because it's almost limitless and it makes her so strong on Earth".

 Casting

 Main cast members Melissa Benoist, Chyler Leigh, Katie McGrath, Jesse Rath, Nicole Maines, Azie Tesfai, Julie Gonzalo, Staz Nair and David Harewood will return as Kara Danvers / Supergirl, Alex Danvers, Lena Luthor, Querl Dox / Brainiac 5, Nia Nal / Dreamer, Kelly Olsen, Andrea Rojas, William Dey, and J'onn J'onzz / Martian Manhunter.
 In December 2020, David Ramsey was revealed to be reprising his Arrow role of John Diggle in addition to directing at least one episode in the season.
 In March 2021, Claude Knowlton and Jason Behr joined the cast in undisclosed recurring roles for the sixth season.
-Knowlton's role turned out be Silas while Behr's role turned out to be Zor-El who was previously portrayed by Robert Gant in season one and season two.
-In the April 13 episode, Peta Sergeant debuted as series regular and fifth-dimensional imp Nyxly, who would serve as the season's primary villain.
+Knowlton's role turned out be Silas, while Behr's role turned out to be Zor-El, who was previously portrayed by Robert Gant in season one and season two.
+In the third episode, Peta Sergeant debuted as series regular as fifth-dimensional imp Nyxly, who would serve as the season's main villain.